leoga/ecom-microservices-application/README.md

 Production-like microservices-based eCommerce platform built with Spring Boot and Java, designed following modern distributed system principles.

 The system implements a distributed architecture including API Gateway, service discovery, centralized configuration, event-driven communication, resilience patterns, security, and a full observability stack.
-The infrastructure is fully containerized using Docker, including the observability stack and deployment configuration.
+The infrastructure is fully containerized using Docker and additionally supports Kubernetes deployment using Helm charts and automation scripts.

 ## ⚡ Quick Start